Swift-ImmutableData/ImmutableData-Legacy/README.md

 ## Support for Legacy Platforms

 `ImmutableData-Legacy` is a subset of the functionality in our original `ImmutableData` project.
 To support legacy platforms, we made some changes.
-Some of these changes — like migrating from `Observable` to `Combine` when notifying components that Selctor Outputs have changed — are implementation details that should not affect how product engineers build components.
+Some of these changes — like migrating from `Observable` to `Combine` when notifying components that Selector Outputs have changed — are implementation details that should not affect how product engineers build components.
 The biggest change to our *interface* — the `public` API that product engineers need — is that Selectors only accept single Dependency Selectors.
 We do not support variadic types and parameter packs in this version of our infra.

 ## Requirements